Kavya-chavala/TEAM-29/README.md

 Extracts verified sections like dosage, warnings, and side effects.

 Acts as the trusted medical data source for the entire project.

+**rag.py**

+Performs semantic search over FDA drug label text using embeddings.

+Identifies the most relevant sections based on the user’s question.

+Ensures the LLM answers using only relevant, grounded information.

+**main.py**

+Serves as the entry point and user interface of the application.

+Collects user input and coordinates FDA retrieval, RAG, and AI responses.

+Displays human-readable answers and reminder confirmations to the user.